-All money transfers are based on the exchange rate, if the economy is unstable, it is more than likely that countries will have a weak currency.
+All money transfers are based on the exchange rate.
 Exchange rates are dependent upon the value of a currency, and when the value of a currency is low, the exchange rate is also low.
-There are several factors that impact currencies such as inflation, interest rates, national debt etc. Therefore, it is important that when people transfer money from one country to another, they understand what is taking place in the economy of both countries.
+If the economy is unstable, it is more likely that countries will have a weaker currency, which in turn affects money transfers.
+There are several factors that impact currencies, such as inflation, interest rates, national debt, and more.
+Therefore, it is important that when people transfer money from one country to another, they understand what is taking place in the economy of both countries.

 The European Debt Crisis: In 2008, the Eurozone had its biggest crisis; countries had to borrow money to get out of debt which led to a severe recession and the collapse of the economy.
 As a result, several regulations were introduced which transformed the landscape of the Eurozone’s financial system.
 The Euro as well as other currencies in Europe started fluctuating and the value of the Euro is still suffering the consequences.